Visual Discrimination Activities

 I turn the bingo game into a matching activity for just one child.

 Teaching your child to pay attention to detail is an important step in developing good visual discrimination skills.
-I have found this printable download to be very helpful in developing this skill.
+I have found this printable download to be a helpful visual discrimination activity for kindergarten aged kids.

 "Graphing Games" requires the child to look at the object and then place it in the correct position on the “graph” according to the color and contents of the picture.